-- ompiC native C implementation of Open MPI (the actual trunk version), built with the GNU compiler (v.4.6.1). - ompiJava our implementation of Java bindings on top of ompiC, running with Java JDK (v.1.6.0), and - mpj the newest version of MPJ Express (v.0.38), a Java native implementation, running with the same JDK.
+- ompiJava our implementation of Java bindings on top of ompiC, running with Java JDK (v.1.6.0), and - mpj the newest version of MPJ Express (v.0.38), a Java native implementation, running with the same JDK.

-We examined two types of communication: point-to-point (between two nodes) and collective (between a group of nodes), varying the size of the transmitted messages.
-We did intentionally not rely on the previously reported benchmarks, e.g. [33], in order to eliminate the measurement deviations that might be caused by running tests in a different hardware or software environment.
+We examined two types of communication: point-topoint (between two nodes) and collective (between a group of nodes), varying the size of the transmitted messages.
+We did intentionally not rely on the previously reported benchmarks[36] in order to eliminate the measurement deviations that might be caused by running tests in a different hardware or software environment.
 Moreover, in order to ensure a fair comparison between all these three implementations, we ran each test on the absolutely same set of compute nodes.

 The point-to-point benchmark implements a "ping-pong" based communication between two single nodes; each node exchanges the messages of growing sizes with the other node by means of blocking Send and Receive operations.
-As expected, our ompiJava implementation was not as efficient as the underlying ompiC, due to the JNI function calls overhead, but showed much better performance than the native Java based mpj (Figure 6).
-Regardless of the message size, ompiJava achieves around eight times higher throughput than mpj (see Figure 7).
+As expected, our ompiJava implementation was not as efficient as the underlying ompiC, due to the JNI function calls overhead, but showed much better performance than the native Java based mpj (Figure 8).
+Regardless of the message size, ompiJava achieves around eight times higher throughput than mpj (see Figure 9).

 The collective communication benchmark implements a single blocking message gather from all the involved nodes.
-Figure 8 shows the results collected for $P=2^k$ (where k=2-7) nodes, with a varying size of the gathered messages.
+Figure 10 shows the results collected for $P = 2^k$ (where k=2-7) nodes, with a varying size of the gathered messages.
 The maximal size of the aggregated data was 8 GByte on 128 nodes.
-Figure 9 demonstrates the comparison of collective gather performance for all tested implementations on the maximal number of the available compute nodes (128).
+Figure 11 demonstrates the comparison of collective gather performance for all tested implementations on the maximal number of the available compute nodes (128).
+Whereas the InfiniBand-aware ompiJava and ompiC scaled quite well, the native Java based mpj has shown very poor performance; for the worst case (on 128 nodes) a slow-down up to 30 times compared with ompiJava was observed.